0LIFR1/ml-pred-analytics-paym-dflts/README.md

 ### Evaluation
 Main findings and tasks:
-* Confusion Matrix
+* Logistic regression seems to perform best
 * Precision 0.83, Recall 0.61, F1 Score 0.7
-* Model predicts in 83% of all cases class 1 correctly and 61% of the class 1 cases
 * ROC-AUC score 0.88 (SAP HANA 0.85)
-* Might not be best evaluation metric for this case (Precision and Recall might be more meaningful)
+* ROC-AUC Might not be best evaluation metric for this case (precision and recall might be more meaningful)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>